Rick's Free Auto Repair Advice

 Remove any loose adhesive from the seam.

-Clean the seam with degreaser to assure the best bond
+Clean the seam with a degreaser to ensure the best bond

 Rinse off the degreaser, wipe, and let the area dry completely before applying urethane